What is the Eustachian tube?

 Who is more susceptible to ETD?

 Children are more prone to Eustachian tube dysfunction for a number of reasons.
 When compared to adults, a child’s Eustachian tube is more horizontal and this does not always allow adequate drainage of fluid.
 The muscles surrounding the Eustachian tube are not as well developed in children, which can also cause problems.
-Eustachian tube problems in children can lead to a build-up of fluid in the middle part of the ear, known as Otitis Media.
+Eustachian tube problems in children can lead to a build-up of fluid behind the eardrum, known as Otitis Media with Effusion or ‘glue ear’.

-People who are exposed to frequent flying or deep sea diving may experience greater problems with Eustachian tube function, as they are exposed to environments that have sudden changes in atmospheric pressure.
+People who are exposed to frequent flying or deep sea diving may experience greater problems with the Eustachian tube, as they are exposed to environments that have sudden changes in atmospheric pressure.
 In rare cases, damage to the tissue linings can occur after rapidly ascending or descending and cause perforations of the eardrum and hearing loss.
 This is known as barotrauma.

 Treatment for ETD

-• Eustachian tube dysfunction whilst flying can often be relieved by chewing gum, yawning, swallowing or completing the Valsalva manoeuvre.
-Special earplugs called Earplanes are also available that can help to regulate pressure changes in the ear when flying.
+- Eustachian tube dysfunction whilst flying can often be relieved by chewing gum, yawning, drinking, swallowing or completing the Valsalva manoeuvre.
+Special earplugs called Earplanes are also available and that can help to regulate pressure changes in the ear when flying.